Baby steps into the investment universe - Analytical; Part 2 of 3

-Fundamentals 04-2: Step by step guide as well as selected URL of free resources to start you off in learning to be a successful value investor.
-Revision date: 12 August 2020
+Fundamentals 04-2: Step-by-step guide as well as selected URLs of value investment resources to start you off on how to learn investing from a value investing perspective.
+Revision date: 2 July 2023.

 Baby step into the investing universe - Part 2 of 3